 - Add the chopped tomatoes and wine, and cook over medium heat for about 5 to 10 minutes, or until the desired consistency is reached.
 Add the green olives and fresh lemon juice to warm through.

-- Taste the sauce and season with plenty of salt & freshly ground pepper and finish with more high-quality extra virgin olive oil and any fresh herbs you have on hand.
+- Taste the sauce and season with plenty of salt and freshly ground pepper, and finish with more high-quality extra-virgin olive oil and any fresh herbs you have on hand.
 Keep warm.

 Sear the Tuna